1.17 Exam Policies

 The decision of whether to grant a request to reschedule an exam will be made by the Dean of Students.

 Faculty members sometimes return annotated versions of students’ exam answers to the Office of the Registrar.
-These materials can provide valuable feedback, and students are strongly encouraged to collect them as soon as they become available if the faculty member has chosen to annotate and return the exams.
+These materials can provide valuable feedback, and students are strongly encouraged to collect them as soon as they become available.
 The Office of the Registrar keeps such materials until a student graduates or until a year has elapsed since the examination administration, whichever comes later.

 Exams on Library Web Site

 The D’Angelo Law Library maintains an online repository of past exams, students’ model answers, faculty memos, and other exam-related materials.
-These exam materials may be accessed via http://www.lib.uchicago.edu/e/law/courses/exams/.
-As a matter of course, the Assistant Registrar will ask the Library staff to post copies of the student answers that received the two or three highest grades on the website, unless the instructor requests otherwise.
+These exam materials may be accessed at http://www.lib.uchicago.edu/e/law/courses/exams/.
+As a matter of course, the Office of the Registrar will ask the Library staff to post copies of the student answers that received the two or three highest grades on the website, unless the instructor requests otherwise.